cedar-policy/rfcs/text/0080-datetime-extension.md

 - `"YYYY-MM-DDThh:mm:ss(+/-)hhmm"` (With timezone offset in hours and minutes)
 - `"YYYY-MM-DDThh:mm:ss.SSS(+/-)hhmm"` (With timezone offset in hours and minutes and millisecond precision)

+All formats must adhere to these additional restrictions:
+- The month field (`MM`) must be in the range 01-12
+- The day field (`DD`) must be in the range 01-31
+- The hour field (`hh`) must be in the range 00-23
+- The minute field (`mm`) must be in the range 00-59
+- The seconds field (`ss`) must be in the range 00-59 (leap seconds are not supported)

+Note that the restrictions on the hour and minute fields also apply to timezone offsets.
+This implies that timezone offsets must have an absolute value less than 24 hours (i.e., between `-2359` and `+2359`).

 The `datetime` type does not provide a way for a policy author to create a `datetime` from a numeric timestamp.
 One of the readable formats listed above must be used, instead.

 Values of type `datetime` have the following methods: